Skip to main content

 The script will also help you plan the quick breaks after each main part of your presentation, while also allowing your moderator to choose the right questions for you to answer live.

 Ok, the webinar went great.
 People were engaged, a lot of questions were answered, polls were sent!
-You’re only half way through!
+You’re only halfway through!

 Most people will stop there.
 It’s a mistake!
 People are probably excited, and you must engage with them.